 According to a study published in the Journal of Clinical Pharmacology and Therapeutics, while sunscreen can protect against sunburn, there’s no evidence that it helps prevent melanoma or basal cell carcinoma.

 While mineral sunscreens and covering up are safer options, the safest way to go is internal sun protection.
 Antioxidants, for example, offer healthy skin protection.
 This is because they’ve been proven to help eliminate the free radicals produced when skin is subjected to UV radiation.
 Antioxidants, including polyphenols, carotenoids and more help prevent sunburn and the long-term damage that exposure to the sun can cause.
 Following are some great examples of foods that act as in internal sun protection.

 Tomatoes are among the richest sources of lycopene, a type of carotenoid.
 Potent antioxidants (carotenoids) help eliminate free radicals in the skin after it’s been exposed to the sun.
 One study found that people who added 40 grams of tomato paste and 10 grams of olive oil to one meal a day for 10 weeks exhibited a 40% decrease in sunburn levels compared to those who didn’t.
 It’s also worth noting that the healthy nutrients in tomatoes are great for your skin overall.

 Omega 3 rich seafood, particularly fish, is an excellent source of eicosapentaenoic acid (EPA), a healthy, polyunsaturated, omega-3 fatty acid.
 Studies have shown that EPA helps prevent sunburn.
 Additional research found that EPA decreases markers of skin related DNA damage.
 EPA also has potent anti-inflammatory benefits.

 An excellent source of lycopene and carotenoids, carrots can also help prevent sunburn.
 In one study, drinking 400 ml of carrot juice a day reduced sunburn by 45%.
 Because, it contains 10mg of lycopene and 5.1mg of B-carotene) reduced sunburn by 45%.

 Eating high quality dark chocolate can protect your skin from UV light.
-Because dark chocolate is rich in polyphenol antioxidants (also referred to as flavanols).
+Dark chocolate is rich in polyphenol antioxidants (also referred to as flavanols).
 It helps fight cognitive decline, high blood pressure, and more.
 Look for a dark chocolate that contains a high percentage of cacao.